FDio/govpp/README.md

 }
 ```

-For more extensive example of using raw VPP API see [simple-client](examples/simple-client).
+For a complete example see [simple-client](examples/simple-client).

 ### Using RPC service client